Sunnie

 ● I was on the academic and industry job market (2024—2025 cycle).
 During this time, I received support from countless people, including people I haven't met before.
 Happy to be a resource and share anything that would be helpful.

-● I am always interested in co-organizing or contributing to events related to my research (e.g., workshops, tutorials, panels), especially those focused on connecting different communities.
+● I enjoy co-organizing and participating in workshops, tutorials, panels, etc., especially those focused on connecting different communities.

 ● Please reach out if any of these apply! :)